 Ski Pack Testing

-Testing new packs often tests my patience for locating my gear as every pack has a different pocket scheme and loading style.
+Testing new packs often tests my patience for locating my gear, as every pack has a different pocket scheme and loading style.
 Some speak to me, some don’t.
 In general, I like a simple and pretty traditional top-loading design.
-Other design characteristics that top my list include: dedicated avalanche safety tools zone, easy access pockets for small items, lightweight harness/suspension system, minimal internal frame or stiffener material and easy to understand strap configurations.
-An alternate access to the main compartment is also nice – like back panel opening or side zip access.
+Other design characteristics that top my list include a dedicated avalanche safety tools zone, easy access pockets for small items, a lightweight harness/suspension system, minimal internal frame or stiffener material and easy-to-understand strap configurations.
+Alternate access to the main compartment is also nice – like a back panel opening or side zip access.
 The pack also needs to be correctly sized – big enough to be versatile and small enough to be efficient and easy to handle while skiing.

 Patagonia Snowdrifter Ski Pack